alex-the-pigeon/AlexKaracsay_T1A3/readme.md

 ### **Installation**

 - Python 3
-- PyPi packages: Art, Colored, CSV, rich.prompt
+- PyPi packages: Art, Colored, rich.prompt

 Information on how to install program here: